 Various project activities will enable the transfer of best European practice, exchange of experiences and expert skills between the parliaments of EU member states and the National Assembly, Government and independent institutions of the Republic of Serbia.

-14.45 - the National Assembly Speaker meets the President of Austria (National Assembly House, 13 Nikola Pasic Square, hall 1)
+11.25 - the MPs meet with the Slovenian National Assembly Speaker (National Assembly House, 13 Nikola Pasic Square, hall 1)